ennis/kyute-old/GUI.md

 - state that is accessed only during recomp: most of the state
     - not too complicated
 - state that can be accessed and written outside of recomp (e.g. during event propagation) and that can invalidate values in the cache

+# Sending events
+- Sending an event means:
+  - setting some interior widget state
+  - invalidating the dependent cache entries
+  - re-evaluating the widget function

 # The great UI challenges: